TensorsInRain/TensorsInRain.github.io/Blog/Posts/Sandbox/TipsIntroPhysics.md

 ### Quantities with different units can not be set equal to each other

+You can not set values with different units equal to each other.
+This is a big mistake that a lot of people in introductory physics classes make.

 ### You can usually figure out what to do purely through looking at the units

 ### Check to see if your answer makes sense.

-After you solve a problem and get to the final, numerical answer.
+After you solve a problem and get to the final, numerical answer, check to see i the answer makes sense.
 If you are solving for the mass of a ball but you get an answer on the order of 100kg, then you probably did something wrong in your calculations.
+Or if you are solving for time and get a negative number then thay probably is not correct.

 ### Solve equations in variables, only plug in numbers at the very end